All Episodes

 Yeah, we had to disprove those to prove Bush was lying.

-Then, second, about who leaked Valerie's name.
+Then second, about who leaked Valerie's name.

-Well, if if the second thing it's about is who leaked Valerie's name, how can you say it's never been about you or Valerie?
+Well, if the second thing it's about is who leaked Valerie's name, how can you say it's never been about you or Valerie?

-This guy is this guy's slimy, folks.
+This guy's slimy, folks.

-I'm I'm telling you.
+I'm telling you.

 We got more from Wolf Blitzer with the guy.

-Blitzer says, Well, even even though some of your supporters were on this program last week, Larry Johnson, former CIA officer, uh, they say your decision and your wife's decision to let her be photographed represented a major mistake, because if there were people out there who may have been endangered by her name, certainly when people might have seen her picture, they could have been further endangered.
+Blitzer says, well, even though some of your supporters were on this program last week, Larry Johnson, former CIA officer, they say your decision and your wife's decision to let her be photographed represented a major mistake.

-Now you asked me this question.
+Now, you asked me this question.

 You've asked me this question three or four times.